Summer Camps at Delaware Nature Society

 Get 15% off for every summer camp you purchase - become a Household Member or higher

-To provide the best experience possible, campers must be the correct age indicated, for each camp, to participate.
-Age is determined as of JUNE 1st.
-Campers not the correct age will be canceled from the camp.
+To provide the best experience possible, campers must have completed the correct grade indicated for each camp, to participate.
+Campers who are not in the correct grade group will be canceled from the camp.

 14-17 year olds - Join our summer camp team!